fvwmorg/fvwmorg.github.io/Wiki/Panels/SensorDock/index.md

 ---
-layout : wiki
+layout: wiki
-title : SensorDock
+title: SensorDock
-type : panel
+type: panel
-weight : 300
+weight: 300
-description : |
+description: |
   Here is an example of a SensorDock I use that that shows a Pager, uses xosview to show cpu, mem, disk, etc., uses FvwmScript to show the date/time and temperature outputs from lm-sensors